chmouel/pipelines-as-code/docs/content/docs/install/global_repositories_setting.md

     type: gitlab
 ```

-- And a global Repository CR in the namespace where the controller and the watcher is located:
+And then you've got your global Repository CR chilling in the controller's namespace, like so:

 ```yaml
 apiVersion: pipelinesascode.tekton.dev/v1alpha1